Shoulder problems: Pathology

 The rotator cuff tendons degenerate with age.
-A group of respected scientists wrote in a review of existing evidence that, the theory that this degeneration is related to pinching (or impingement) between the head of the humerus and the acromion is now considered inaccurate.
+A 2013 literature review of evidence suggested the Hypothesis that degeneration is related to pinching (or impingement) between the head of the humerus and the acromion is not the cause.
 Rotator cuff pathology is similar in non-dominant compared to dominant and symptomatic compared to asymptomatic shoulder.
 About two-thirds of all humans develop rotator cuff tendinopathy if they live to 70 years of age.
 The pathology is mucoid degeneration, not inflammation.
 The process can involve the intra-articular part of the long head of biceps in addition to the supraspinatus, infraspinatus, and subscapularis tendons.

 Tendinitis is inflammation (redness, soreness, and swelling) of a tendon.
 In tendinitis of the shoulder, the rotator cuff and/or biceps tendon become inflamed, usually as a result of being pinched by surrounding structures.
 The injury may vary from mild inflammation to involvement of most of the rotator cuff.
 When the rotator cuff tendon becomes inflamed and thickened, it may get trapped under the acromion.
 Squeezing of the rotator cuff is called impingement syndrome.

-An inflamed bursa is called bursitis.
-Tendinitis and impingement syndrome are often accompanied by inflammation of the bursa sacs that protect the shoulder.
-Inflammation caused by a disease such as rheumatoid arthritis may cause rotator cuff tendinitis and bursitis.
-Sports involving overuse of the shoulder and occupations requiring frequent overhead reaching are other potential causes of irritation to the rotator cuff or bursa and may lead to inflammation and impingement.

-Rotator cuff tear

-The most commonly affected tendon is that of the supraspinatus muscle.
-Defects in the rotator cuff can come from an injury (cuff tear) or from degeneration (cuff wear).
-The degree to which a tendon is reparable depends on its quantity and quality.
-Degenerated tendons are often frail and retracted and may not be amenable to repair.
-Individuals that are elderly, smokers, or those having had cortisone injections often have weaker tendon tissue that fails without a significant injury.
-By contrast those whose tendon was torn by a substantial fall often have good quality tendon that can be repaired if surgery is performed promptly after the injury.
-The symptoms of rotator cuff disease include difficulty lifting the arm.
-Repair of a rotator cuff requires that the tendon be securely anchored to the bone at surgery and that the repair be protected for several months during healing.